 The use of cover crops is a very effective way of conserving water for plants’ use.
 The cover protects the soil and reduces the rate of evaporation of water from the soil.
 More so, cover crops can send down deep root that brings up moisture from the lower soil profile.

 6. Soil Nutrients addition

-Leguminous cover crops are known to fix nitrogen into the soil.
+Leguminous cover crops are known to fix nitrogen in the soil.
 They have nodules on their roots that provide a habitat for nitrogen-fixing bacteria.
-The nitrogen rich nodules of these cover crops are released into the soil and available for other plants’ use when the cover crops die.
+The nitrogen-rich nodules of these cover crops are released into the soil and available for other plants’ use when the cover crops die.
 It is a good practice to plant food crops in succession with the leguminous cover crop to benefit from the nutrients in the soil.
 Leguminous cover crops include cowpeas and the Mucuna.

 7. Less Work and less cost

 Weed control is one of the major and vital activities in cropping.
 With the presence of cover crops, you save your money and time on this activity.
 As much as the cover last, weed control is very effective.
 Moreover, the nutrients that the cover crops provide also reduce the need for extra nutrient boosters.
 No need for composting and mulching.

 Farmers who grow cowpeas as cover crops also stand to harvest cowpea in addition to the many benefits.
 Intercropping it with maize or cassava is becoming popular with local farmers.
 We experienced these benefits on our Maize/Cowpea field last year.